 Eventually, the last two survivors figure out (WAY later than any semi-intelligent people would have...) that the only way to end the mayhem is to return Conrad's body back to its crypt where it belongs.
 The film's sluggish midsection is padded out with a lot of weird lighting and dry ice fog effects, backed by a soundtrack made up almost entirely of sound effects rather than music (thunder, moans and groans, howls, etc.) that become severely annoying after a while.

-I will advise readers to avoid copies of this film on the cheap-o EastWestDVD label, which was paired with Roy Ward's "Vault of Horror" and sold at dollar stores, because the picture and sound on that release is absolutely terrible.
+I will advise readers to avoid the version of this film released on the cheap-o EastWestDVD label, which was paired with Roy Ward's "Vault of Horror" and sold at dollar stores, because the picture and sound on that release was absolutely terrible.
 However, I revisited the film recently via Amazon Prime and was glad to see that the copy being streamed there was much better quality, which made the film much more enjoyable the second time around.

 I'm told that the rights to Frightmare are currently held by the fine folks at Troma Films (home of the Toxic Avenger), which seems appropriate.
 If you're a Troma kind of person, then Frightmare should be right up your alley.